 Experience to date indicates that collaborative law is a valuable dispute resolution for those parties who choose to participate in it with informed consent.
-It reduces the costs of dispute resolution for parties and emphasizes the importance of party self determination especially in divorce and family disputes where collaborative law has had its greatest growth.
-Collaborative law also has significant benefits to the public by saving scare judicial resources, in promoting peaceful, durable resolution of disputes and a positive view of the civil justice system by the general public.
+Like other alternative dispute resolution processes, collaborative law reduces the costs of dispute resolution for parties and emphasizes the importance of party self determination especially in divorce and family disputes where collaborative law has had its greatest growth.
+Collaborative law also has significant benefits to the public by saving scare judicial resources, in promoting peaceful, durable resolution of disputes and a positive view of the civil justice system by participants and the general public.